 Modera Wealth Management is a fee-only wealth management firm that’s headquartered in Westwood, New Jersey and has offices throughout the country.
-The firm has more than $2 billion in assets under management and 30 financial advisors on staff.
+The firm has billions in assets under management and a relatively large number of financial advisors on staff.

 Modera has no set requirements regarding minimum account size, but it does charge minimum quarterly fees.
 The firm advises both individuals and high-net-worth individuals, plus a number of institutional clients including a pooled investment vehicles, pension and profit-sharing plans, charitable organizations and other corporations.

 Modera Wealth Management was formed in 2011 as the result of the merger between Black Bay Financial Group and Modera Capital.
 Black Bay had been in business since 1997 and Modera Capital had been in business since 1983.

 The firm has grown significantly since its creation.
 In 2014, Modera Wealth Management merged with Joseph Capital Management, which had been in business since 2001.
 In 2016, the company purchased Graf Financial advisors, and in 2017 the firm merged again with Southern Wealth Management.

 The firm is owned by Modera Capital, which is owned by various principals and employees of the company.

 Modera Wealth Management Client Types and Minimum Account Sizes